matter-labs/zinc/zinc-book/src/09-zargo-circuit-manager/00-overview.md

 ## Commands overview

-All the commands have default values, so you may omit them in usual circumstances.
+All the commands have default values, so you may omit them in normal circumstances.
-See the tool `--help` for more detail.
+See `zargo --help` for more detail.

 ### `new`